 Despite these nagging concerns — or perhaps in part because of them — the Bensenville Early Learning Supporters doubled down and expanded, welcoming areas located in Elmhurst and served by Elmhurst schools into their fold.
-Together the two areas have brought even more under-resourced families the resources, services and support they need to blossom.
-During COVID, partnerships formed that delivered food, shelter, services and programs to the people who needed them the most, through the collaborative.
+Together the two areas have brought even more under-resourced families the resources, services, and support they need to blossom.
+During COVID, partnerships were formed that delivered food, shelter, services, and programs to the people who needed them the most, through the collaborative.

 Early Funding Equals More Funding

-Indeed, Stelter’s passion on the role of early childhood education caused him to be tapped for the McCormick Foundation Executive Fellow Program in 2018, a prestigious post for educational leaders.
+Indeed, Stelter’s passion for the role of early childhood education caused him to be tapped for the McCormick Foundation Executive Fellow Program in 2018, a prestigious post for educational leaders.

 More Success Yields More Success